Sharpay's Fabulous Adventure: Critical response

-The film has met with mixed reviews from critics.
+Sharpay's Fabulous Adventure was met with mixed reviews from critics.
 Brian Orndorf stated "Though frivolous, Sharpay's Fabulous Adventure is an enjoyable romp with everyone's favorite pampered princess, delivering limited antics with a great deal of charisma."
 David Nusair of Reel Film Reviews called it "...bland and surprisingly low-rent..."
 James Plath said "Though Sharpay's Fabulous Adventure doesn't have the same verve or originality of the 'HSM' movies, it's still solid-pink entertainment that should delight the target audience of mostly pre-teen and early teenage girls (and boys who like Tisdale but would never, in a million years, admit it)."

 The movie received 4.9 million viewers on its premiere on Disney Channel on May 22, 2011.

 Accolades

 The film was nominated for Outstanding Directorial Achievement in Children's Programs at the 2012 Directors Guild of America Awards.